Torquato Tasso: Late years

-His health grew ever feebler and his genius dimmer.
+His health grew ever feebler, and his genius dimmer.
 In 1592, he published a revised version of the Gerusalemme, Gerusalemme Conquistata.
-All that made the poem of his early manhood charming he rigidly erased.
-The versification became more pedantic; the romantic and magical episodes were excised; the heavier elements of the plot underwent a dull rhetorical development.
-During the same year a blank-verse retelling of Genesis, called Le Sette Giornate, saw the light.
+All that made the poem of his early manhood charming, he rigidly erased.
+The versification became more pedantic; the romantic and magical episodes were excised; the heavier elements of the plot underwent dull rhetorical development.
+During the same year, a blank-verse retelling of Genesis, called Le Sette Giornate, saw the light.

-When mental disorder, physical weakness, and decay of inspiration seemed dooming Tasso to oblivion, his last years were cheered with hope.
+Though mental disorder, physical weakness, and a decline in inspiration seemed to doom Tasso to oblivion, hope cheered his last years.
 Pope Clement VIII ascended the papal chair in 1592.
-He and his nephew, Cardinal Aldobrandini of San Giorgio, determined to befriend the poet.
-In 1594, they invited him to Rome.
-There he was to receive the crown of laurels, as Petrarch had been crowned, on the Capitol.
+He and his nephew, Cardinal Aldobrandini of San Giorgio, were determined to befriend the poet.
+In 159,4 they invited him to Rome.
+There, Tasso was to receive the crown of laurels, as Petrarch had been crowned, on the Capitol.

 Worn out with illness, Tasso reached Rome in November.
-The ceremony of his coronation was deferred because Cardinal Aldobrandini had fallen ill, but the pope assigned him a pension; and, under the pressure of pontifical remonstrance, Prince Avellino, who held Tasso's maternal estate, agreed to discharge a portion of his claims by payment of a yearly rent.
+The ceremony of his coronation was deferred because Cardinal Aldobrandini had fallen ill.
+But the pope assigned Tasso a pension.
+Also, under pontifical pressure, Prince Avellino (who held Tasso's maternal estate) agreed to discharge a portion of his claims against Tasso by payment of a yearly stipend.

-At no time since Tasso left St. Anna had the heavens apparently so smiled upon him.
-Capitolian honors and money were now at his disposal.
-Yet fortune came too late.
-Before he wore the crown of poet laureate, or received his pensions, he ascended to the convent of Sant'Onofrio, on a stormy 1 April 1595.
-Seeing a cardinal's coach toil up the steep Trasteverine Hill, the monks came to the door to greet it.
-From the carriage stepped Tasso and told the prior he had come to die with him.
+At no time since Tasso left St. Anna had the heavens so smiled upon him.
+Capitolian honours and money were now at his disposal.
+Yet fortune arrived too late.
+Before he donned the crown of poet laureate and received his pensions, Tasso went to the hilltop convent of Sant'Onofrio on a stormy 1 April 1595.
+After his coach toiled up the steep Trasteverine Hill and the monks came to the door to greet it, Tasso stepped out and announced to the prior that he had come there to die.

-Tasso died in Sant'Onofrio in April 1595 aged 51.
+Tasso died in Sant'Onofrio in April 1595, aged 51.
 The last twenty years of his existence had been practically and artistically unsatisfying.

 Other works

 Rime (Rhymes), nearly two thousand lyrics in nine books, were written between 1567 and 1593, influenced by Petrarch's Canzoniere (Songbook).

 Galealto re di Norvegia (1573–4) is an unfinished tragedy, which was later finished under a new title: Re Torrismondo (1587).
 It is influenced by the tragedies of Sophocles and Seneca, and tells the story of princess Alvida of Norway, who is forcibly married off to the Goth king Torrismondo, when she is devoted to her childhood friend, king Germondo of Sweden.

+In Messaggiero (The Messenger) (1582), Tasso touches on the nature of the diplomat.

 Dialoghi (Dialogues), written between 1578 and 1594.
 These 28 texts deal with issues from morality (love, virtue, nobility) to the mundane (masks, play, courtly style, beauty).
-Sometimes Tasso touches major themes of his time, such as religion vs. intellectual freedom; Christianity vs. Islam at Lepanto.
+Sometimes Tasso touches on major themes of his time, such as religion vs. intellectual freedom; Christianity vs. Islam at Lepanto.

 Discorsi del poema eroico, published in 1594, is the main text for Tasso's poetics.
-It was probably written in the years while he was working on Gerusalemme Liberata.
+It was probably written during the years he was working on Gerusalemme Liberata.